Exiled-Team/EXILED/GettingStarted.md

 ```
 Now we have successfully hooked to a player join event which fires when ever a player joins!

-This will allow us to broadcast a message to them, so why don't we?

 EXILED already provides a broadcast function, so let's use it in our event:

 ```csharp